Get us in your inbox

 Advertising

-There’s something so romantic and mysterious about a speakeasy.
-Maybe it’s the history, rooted in 1920s Prohibition-era, of doing something against the rules, maybe it’s the escape room vibes of finding a secret entrance and knowing the password.
-Whatever the reason, our city has quite a number of discreet spots that serve legal drinks while replicating that speakeasy vibe.
+Maybe it’s the history, rooted in the wild 1920s, behind speakeasies that make them seem so romantic and mysterious.
+Or maybe it’s the feeling of doing something a little bit naughty (even though Prohibition ended back in 1933) by knocking on a secret door and knowing a password.
+Whatever the reason, we love a good speakeasy!
+Luckily, our city has quite a number of discreet spots that serve legal drinks while replicating that speakeasy vibe.
 Below, find our guide to the best basements, nooks and hidden spots that welcome in-the-know imbibers.
-And afterwards enjoy some entertainment at one of Boston’s best karaoke bars, best trivia nights or best comedy clubs.

 RECOMMENDED: See the full list of the best bars in Boston